wallacegibbon/e-language-compiler/README.md

 In E language, there is no `void` type exposed to users.

+For pointers, we use `any` instead. `any^` in E language is same as `void*` in C language.

-For function definitions, we do not use `void`.
+For function definitions, we do not use `void` for parameter or return type.
 When we define functions without parameters or return value, we just left them out.

-For pointers, we use `any` instead. `any^` in E language is same as `void*` in C language.

 > In C language, we can not just left out parameters for historical reasons: no parameter and void have different meanings.
 We always need a `void` to make our code robust.